 GeneCards Summary for CTTN Gene

 CTTN (Cortactin) is a Protein Coding gene.
-Diseases associated with CTTN include Ethmoid Sinus Adenocarcinoma and Ethmoid Sinus Cancer.
-Among its related pathways are Cytoskeletal Signaling and E-cadherin signaling in the nascent adherens junction.
+Diseases associated with CTTN include Ethmoid Sinus Adenocarcinoma and Wiskott-Aldrich Syndrome.
+Among its related pathways are Proteoglycans in cancer and Agrin Interactions at Neuromuscular Junction.
 Gene Ontology (GO) annotations related to this gene include profilin binding.
 An important paralog of this gene is HCLS1.

 Contributes to the organization of the actin cytoskeleton and cell shape (PubMed:21296879).
 Plays a role in the formation of lamellipodia and in cell migration.
 Plays a role in the regulation of neuron morphology, axon growth and formation of neuronal growth cones (By similarity).
 Through its interaction with CTTNBP2, involved in the regulation of neuronal spine density (By similarity).
 Plays a role in the invasiveness of cancer cells, and the formation of metastases (PubMed:16636290).
 Plays a role in focal adhesion assembly and turnover (By similarity).
 In complex with ABL1 and MYLK regulates cortical actin-based cytoskeletal rearrangement critical to sphingosine 1-phosphate (S1P)-mediated endothelial cell (EC) barrier enhancement (PubMed:20861316).
 Plays a role in intracellular protein transport and endocytosis, and in modulating the levels of potassium channels present at the cell membrane (PubMed:17959782).
 Plays a role in receptor-mediated endocytosis via clathrin-coated pits (By similarity).
 Required for stabilization of KCNH1 channels at the cell membrane (PubMed:23144454).